KDZubester/SIOY/README.md

 ![image](https://user-images.githubusercontent.com/63425135/226771511-e568b523-3d27-42c8-b512-804fc9b7fee8.png)

 ### Step 9
-Click "Download Zip" from the dropdown menu that appeared
+Click "Download Zip" from the dropdown menu that appeared.
+This will download a .zip file that contains all of the folders you will need for this project

 ![image](https://user-images.githubusercontent.com/63425135/226771765-abfcf85e-16ef-4540-87b2-27067f0453cb.png)

-This will download a .zip file that contains all of the folders you will need for this project

 ### Step 10
 Click the carrot symbol on the icon that appeared on the bottom left of your window.